 The final stretch feels quite different with the trail passing through farmland and have you feeling miles from anywhere.
 The contrast of the lush green pastures that run right down to the water is simply stunning.

 This walk is an excellent choice for families or those just starting on longer hikes as it’s a high reward for effort ratio.
-There is lots to do in Kiama so plan to stay a while.
+There are lots to do in Kiama so plan to stay awhile.